hassanazh/greeting/Readme.md

 ### Solution description
 This application can be run with docker and integrated with any running application within same network.
-API calls will return the ids and path which can be further validated.
+API call will return greeting message based on id and type.

 ### Build application with Maven